As an Affiliate for Amazon and other companies, I earn from qualified purchases.

 In this Post: Injuries as a massage therapist can be detrimental, but the truth is, they sometimes happen.
-Here are 7 tips for when life disables you as a massage therapist.
+Here are 8 (used to be 7) tips for when life disables you as a massage therapist.
 Because another truth, you will make it through this difficult time!

 I’m getting ready for work.

 My deodorant falls under the bed…

 I reach down to get it, and as quickly as I can blink a 2-inch piece of glass from a wine glass I had broken the previous week slides effortlessly into the palm of my hand.

 Blood starts spewing.